common-good/cgpay/ui/README.md

 ## Developing

+**Note:** Use a private browsing window in order to avoid unpredictable caching behavior from the service worker.

 | Command | Description |
 | :-- | :-- |
 | `npm run dev` | Run a UI server for local development |